Lab Members

 David Arakelyan (Research Assistant)

 David was born in Armenia and immigrated to the United States when he was 12 years old.
 He earned an undergraduate degree in Neuroscience at UC San Diego in 2019.
 As an undergraduate student, he did 1 year of work as a research assistant in a neurobiology lab, studying cortical and cerebellum neuron degeneration.
 After graduating from UC San Diego, he worked as a medical scribe to explore the clinical aspect of medicine with a goal to eventually attend medical school.
-His passions outside of academia include basketball, hiking, walks on the beach, exploring the outdoors, going to coffee shops, and spending time with friends and family.
+His passions outside of academia include playing basketball, learning new languages, hiking, exploring the outdoors, going to coffee shops, and spending time with friends and family.

 email: darakely@ucsd.edu